 Also visit a beautiful Khmer temple and, later, visit floating houses that double as catfish farms which have become a huge industry in Vietnam.

 Return to land for a drive to Can Tho.
-En route, visit the bamboo basket-making hamlet of Long Thanh before continuing on to Can Tho.

 Upon arrival, transfer to the hotel and spend the rest of the evening at leisure.